Who Is NYC Smoke-Free?

 Housing Inequality

-Smoke-free housing should not be a luxury out of reach.
-All New Yorkers – including families in public or affordable housing – deserve to breathe smoke-free air that is not laced with toxic nicotine.
+Smoke-free housing should not be a luxury out of reach for all New Yorkers, including families in public or affordable housing, who deserve to breathe clean, smoke-free air free from toxic nicotine.

-- In NYC, luxury condos, co-ops and market rate rentals are increasingly smoke-free.
+- In NYC, luxury condominiums, co-ops, and market-rate rentals are increasingly smoke-free.

-- NYCHA residents are twices as likely to report having asthma as NYC adults overall
+- NYCHA residents are twice as likely to report having asthma as NYC adults overall (Farley et al., 2016).

 Tobacco Disparities